14 Jun 6 Ways Construction Companies are Using Drone Mapping

 In the scenario above, neither you nor the customer wins.

-Fortunately, with the accessibility of a commercial drone, you’re able to stick to a schedule.
+Fortunately, with a commericial drone, construction companies able to stick to a schedule.
 Initial project planning will become very accurate and invoicing will be appropriate based on resources used to date.

-This works out because you’re able to check in to the job site at your convenience with drone mapping.
+This works out because you’re able to check in to the job site with the drone data at your convenience.

 The trust will be upheld between all parties because the power is yours to decide how frequently you’d like to conduct surveys (aka conducting flights), which makes for smart and insightful decision making.